Learning Support FdA

 After you finish the course, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

-If you're studying this course full time, you need to study units worth a total of 120 credits each year.
-If you're studying this course part time, you need to study units worth a total of 80 credits each year.
+If you're studying this course full time, you need to study modules worth a total of 120 credits each year.
+If you're studying this course part time, you need to study modules worth a total of 80 credits each year.

 - Educational Contexts